Duck breast cherry sauce

 roast duck breast and cherry sauce

 Do you need to score the duck fat?
-I don’t believe it’s necessary to score the skin.
+It depends on how thick the skin is.
+Unless I have got a really thick skinned duck breast, I don’t.
 Why?
-It takes time to do and it effects the presentation after it’s scored.
+It takes time to do and it affects the presentation after it’s scored.
 It can also lead to the flesh overcooking when rendering the fat.
 Pressing the duck breast into a pan ensures that it renders properly leaving a crispy thin layer of fat on the duck.

 In this recipe I make a sauce with really good, home made, gelatinous chicken stock.
 Using the same pan I render the duck fat in, I fry off aromatics and deglaze with Madeira wine.
 Crushed, fresh cherries are added and the sauce is simmered until it’s nice and thick.